roseGWASbrowser/PopGen_GWAS_19thcentury_roses/README.md

 ### 3/ Population structure, kinship and diversity estimates (see ./popgenomics)

 Main softwares: [KING](https://www.kingrelatedness.com/), [fastStructure](https://github.com/rajanil/fastStructure)  <br>
-This section covers different analyses perform on both datasets, including the inference of the population structure based on the SNP array and a subset of the WGS data, kinship analysis and local ancestry estimates based on the WGS data and ploidy level inferences.
+This section covers different analyses perform on both datasets, including the inference of the population structure based on the SNP array and a subset of the WGS data*, kinship analysis and local ancestry estimates based on the WGS data and ploidy level inferences.
 More detail is given within each directory (a dedicated README is available for each directory).<br>
+This section also includes the PCA generated with poolFstat based on allele counts (no ploidy assumption, see ./)<br>

 ### 4/ GWAS analyses (see ./GWAS)